Martchus/arch-repo-manager/README.md

 systemctl enable --now buildservice-git.service
 ```

-Note that the `-git` package is used at this point because there are no releases yet.

 ### Setting up a working directory
 The server needs a place to temporarily store PKGBUILDs, cache files and other stuff.
 Just create a directory at any place with enough disk space and set the permissions so the